aliencaocao/TIL-2023/README.md

 1. Speaker Identification: Identify the speaker of a given audio clip.
 These audio clips are recorded by finalists and teams need to identify the team and member ID of the speaker.
 For advanced category, the dataset has been mixed heavily with noise.
 Training data is extremely limited at 1 sample per class, and validation set is also limited at 5 samples (only 5/32 classes are covered).
 2. Integration of ASR, Object Detection, Object Re-identification and Speaker Identification to drive a DJI Robomaster robot around a maze.
 The robot has to automatically plan paths and navigate to task checkpoints, then perform these tasks correctly there.

-The finals is split into 2 groups.
+The finals are split into 2 groups.
 First, round-robin is carried out within each group, then, top place of each group compete for 1st and 2nd place, while 2nd place from each group compete for 3rd and 4th place.
 Ranking within each group is determined by maze score, which is calculated by `10 * (correct OD+ReID tasks) + 5 * correct SpeakerID tasks`.
 The ASR task was used to determine whether the robot will receive the next task checkpoint or a detour checkpoint.
 Each run is capped to 10 minutes and teams in Advanced category has 5 checkpoints to clear.
 Time to finish all 5 checkpoints will be used as a tiebreaker.

 Our team's final run: https://www.youtube.com/watch?v=zCUGX4jAcEk

 ### Finals leaderboard
-Novice:
+Note that the scores under group A/B are not inclusive of top-3 matches, but only for round-robin matches that determines which team advances to the top-3 matches.
+Our team got perfect score of 75points in the final top-2 match against PALMTREE, with run time of 6 min 26 seconds.

+Team ANYTHING was disqualified due to their absence during finals.

 ![Novice](leaderboards/Novice.png)

-Advanced:

 ![Advanced](leaderboards/Advanced.png)